 What can we learn from sea surface temperatures?

-To study marine ecosystems you have to unravel a series of complex relationships among oceanographic, biological, ecological conditions and fishing and other human activities in the marine environment.
-A key oceanographic factor that influences many of these relationships is sea surface temperature.
+To study marine ecosystems you have to unravel a series of complex relationships among oceanography, biology, ecology, fishing, and other human activities in the marine environment.
+A key oceanographic factor at the foundation of many of these relationships is sea surface temperature.
 Sea surface and bottom temperatures affect all parts of the marine food chain.
-Microscopic plants and animals (i.e., plankton and zooplankton) are affected as are the fish that eat them and the whales, seals and other predators that eat the fish.
-Ocean temperatures not only significantly influence where fish are when, but also, where fishermen must go to catch them.
+Microscopic plants and animals (i.e., plankton and zooplankton) are affected, as are the fish that eat them and subsequently, the whales, birds, and other predators that eat the fish.
+Ocean temperatures not only influence when and where the fish go, but also, when and where fishermen must go to catch them.

 We are going to provide biweekly updates on sea surface temperatures via social media @NOAAFisheriesAK and via this webpage to share what we are learning about current conditions in the eastern Bering Sea this year.

 The top two panels of the graph include satellite-derived sea surface temperature data for the eastern and northern Bering Sea shelf (10m-200m).
 The northern Bering Sea area is from 60-65ºN and the eastern Bering Sea is from the AK Peninsula to 60ºN.
 Background grey lines include daily temperatures for each year.
 The daily mean temperatures from 1986-2015 are overlain in purple (adopting the convention of a mean based on the oldest 30 complete years of the time series).
 December data are plotted as part of the subsequent year (e.g., black 2020 line includes December 2019).
 We highlight the current (2020) and previous (2019) years for comparison.